iifl-logo

 (f) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that the Company has not raised loans during the year on the pledge of securities held in its subsidiaries.
 Accordingly, clause 3(ix)(f) of the Order is not applicable;

 x.
-The company has not raised any money by way of Initial Public Offer or further public offer (including debt instruments) during the year.
+The company has not raised any money by way of Initial Public Offer or Further Public Offer (including debt instruments) during the year.
 Further, the Company has not made any preferential allotment or private placement of shares or convertible debentures during the year.
 Accordingly, clause 3(x)(a & b) of the Order is not applicable to the Company;

-to us by the Company, no fraud by the Company or any fraud on the Company has been noticed or reported during the year;
+xi. a.
+According to the information and explanations given to us by the Company and based on audit procedures performed, no fraud by the Company or any fraud on the Company by its officers and employee has been noticed or reported during the y e a r ;

 b.
-No report has been filed by us under sub-section (12) of section 143 of the Companies Act during the year in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government;
+According to the information and explanation given to us, no report has been filed by us under subsection (12) of section 143 of the Companies Act during the year in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government;

 c.
 As represented to us by the management, there are no whistle-blower complaints received by the Company during the year;